Apocalypsecoder0/scifi-Conquest-Awakening/README.md

 test game MMORPG is a text-based turn-based real time strategy game where players can explore the universe, manage resources, build fleets, and engage in interstellar combat.
 This project is a simplified implementation inspired by the classic Ogame MMORPG.

 ## Features

-- **Player Management:** Register and log in as a player.
+Player Management: Register and log in as a player.
-- **Resource Management:** Manage resources such as metal, crystal, and deuterium.
+Resource Management: Manage resources such as metal, crystal, and deuterium.
-- **Fleet Management:** Build and manage fleets for combat.
+Building Management: Build and manage researchers and technology tree Fleet Management: Build and manage fleets for combat.
-- **Turn-Based Combat:** Engage in turn-based fleet combat with other players.
+Turn-Based Combat: Engage in turn-based fleet combat with other players.
-- **Universe Exploration:** Explore galaxies and planets.
+Universe Exploration: Explore galaxies and planets.
-- unit management attack troop and defince troop
+Control planets and moons and use the jump gate for space travel and stargate for planetary travel
+- Unit management attack troop, Super Attack Troops, and defince troop, Super Defince Troops, Spies/Covert Agents, Anti-Intelligence Agents, Counter-Intelligence (or Anti-Spy) Level , Intelligence (or Spy) Level/ Intelligence (or Spy) Level/ Siege/Offense, Anti-Covert/ anti-covert/anti-intelligence

+Unique

+Each race has a unique ability.
+Increasing your technology in this area either increases the likelyhood of successfully using that ability, increases the effect of that ability, or both.

+Mercenary

+Increases your entire attack strength by the stated total percentages.

+Fortifications/Defense

+Increases your entire defense strength by the stated total percentages.

+Covert
 ## Getting Started

 <html>TABLE_OF_COTENTS</html>